Food safety

 Products must be transported well wrapped in order to reduce the risk of contamination.

-- fitted with cold-storage plates (eutectic plates),
+- equipped with cold storage plates (eutectic plates),

 Food allergies: